 In a partnership lasting over a decade, Firefish has worked with Lucozade brand owner GlaxoSmithKline on more than 60 separate projects.
 In that time we’ve covered everything from new product development to brand positioning, creative development, packaging research, on-pack claims research to ethnographic consumer studies and master brand audits

-We worked with Starbucks to help design arresting packaging that would grab shoppers’ attention in supermarkets and the out of home foodservice market.
+We worked with one of the world's biggest coffee houses to help design arresting packaging that would grab shoppers’ attention in supermarkets and the out of home foodservice market.
 The research spanned the US, UK and Japan and used our own packaging research technique Design Drivers to identify the associations prompted by current and potential packs.
 The Result?
 Our recommendations informed the final pack design of this premium product.

 Unilever Laundry: Trialling products across the globe